 Sanctification is not a behavior we can control, it is a CHANGE in behavior that God controls.

 I used to be a consultant for a direct sales company that I truly love.
-I love the product, the company mission and the women I have met because of what I do.
-It has been a wonderful outlet for my creativity and gives me a platform to use my natural ability to teach.
+I love the product, the company mission, and the women I have met because of what I do.
+It was a wonderful outlet for my creativity and gave me a platform to use my natural ability to teach.
 However, it didn’t take long before I had made an idol out of it.

 Give me a little praise and I am grateful, give me a LOT of praise, and I become obsessed with wanting more.